-This redesignation is being made in accordance with a change in the curriculum in the School of Arts and Humanities at U. T. Dallas which was approved at the December 1985 meeting of the U. T. Board of Regents and the July 1986 meeting of the Coordinating Board whereby ten authorized degree programs, including the Bachelor of Arts in Music, were replaced with four interdisciplinary degree programs.
-Dr. Jordan, an honoree and former President of the institution, concurs with the appropriateness of this change.
+This redesignation was made in accordance with a change in the curriculum in the School of Arts and Humanities at U. T. Dallas which was approved at the December 1985 meeting of the U. T. Board of Regents and the July 1986 meeting of the Coordinating Board whereby ten authorized degree programs, including the Bachelor of Arts in Music, were replaced with four interdisciplinary degree programs.

-17. U. T. El Paso: Recommendation to Accept Gift to Establish the Coors Veterans Memorial Scholarship Fund.--

-The Office of the Chancellor concurs with President Monroe's recommendation to accept an \$11,027.08 gift from the Dickshire Coors Distributing Company, El Paso, Texas, to establish the Coors Veterans Memorial Scholarship Fund at U. T. El Paso.
+17. U. T. El Paso: Acceptance of Gift from Dickshire Coors Distributing Company, El Paso, Texas, and Establishment of the Coors Veterans Memorial Scholarship Fund.--Upon recommendation of the Land and Investment Committee, the Board accepted an \$11,027.08 gift from the Dickshire Coors Distributing Company, El Paso, Texas, and established the Coors Veterans Memorial Scholarship Fund at The University of Texas at El Paso.